SM8UTI/Ui_Compnents/README.md

 # Ui_Compnents

-In this repo I posted my all Html and CSS ( SCSS &amp; Tailwind) Code And components
+In this repo, I posted my all HTML and CSS ( SCSS &amp; Tailwind) Code And components